michijs/michijs/README.md

 - Validate and assign values to forms

 ### AsyncComponent
-Create a component whose content will load after the promise ends.
+Asynchronously renders a component after the promise ends.
 In the meantime you can choose to show a load component or not show anything.

 ### Link
 Provides the ability to move around the web page without reloading the page.
 It uses the same attributes as an anchor tag but also allows the use of URL objects.
 Uses the HistoryManager.push method.